Slapshot (band): Return to hardcore sound/mini hiatus, 16 Valve Hate and Olde Tyme Hardcore (1995-1999)

+Greatest Hits, Slashes and Crosschecks, Digital Warfare and Tear it Down (2001-2008)

-In 2001, Slapshot issued a new album entitled Greatest Hits, Slashes and Crosschecks (King Fisher/Century Media) featuring re-recorded and re-mastered versions of classic Slapshot songs, which featured the only recordings of the band with David Link on bass and was the last recorded material with Mike Bowser on guitar.
+In 2001, Slapshot issued a new album entitled Greatest Hits, Slashes and Crosschecks (King Fisher/Century Media) featuring re-recorded and re-mastered versions of classic Slapshot songs along with two brand new recordings.
+Its the only recordings of the band with David Link on bass and was the last recorded material with Mike Bowser on guitar.

-In 2002 Slapshot played a 15-minute surprise set at The Hideaway in Cambridge, MA as part of a bill alongside Poison Idea, Kill Your Idols, Thumbs Up! and more.
+In 2002, the band went on another Europe tour, featuring the return of Chris Lauria.
+Later that same year, Slapshot played a 15-minute surprise set at The Hideaway in Cambridge, MA as part of a bill alongside Poison Idea, Kill Your Idols, Thumbs Up! and others.
 The overall reaction to the short set resulted in a full show being booked at The Hideaway for October 13, 2002.
 However, the club was forced to close just days before the show was scheduled to happen.
 On October 26, 2002, Slapshot was finally able to play a full set in the US for the first time in over 5 years.
 The show was the "6th annual Back to School Jam" in Framingham, MA and also featured Blood for Blood, Converge, Reach The Sky, Panic, No Warning, Some Kind of Hate and a rare set by Stars & Stripes.

-Around this time Mike Bowser decided to move to New York for a new job and after a guitar search that ended with Ed Lalli (currently singing for The Welch Boys) they returned to the studio for 2003's Digital Warfare (I Scream Records) followed by 2005's Tear It Down (Thorp Records), along with several more European tours.